jeroenbellen/VehicleSpeedControl/README.md

 The repository contains data on a weekly basis.
 The web service only shows statistics about the last week.

 ### 1: Start the application
 Open up this project inside your favorite Java IDE and deploy the web application.
 I used [IntelliJ](http://www.jetbrains.com/idea/) and Tomcat 6.
 If you browse to [http://localhost:8080/](http://localhost:8080/) you should see a basic html page containing some links to the JSON web-service.
-Try out a few links and you immidialty see the problem, it's painfully slow!
+Try out a few links and you immediately see the problem, it's painfully slow!
 Don't (yet) click on the links to the Non-Offenders statistics.

 ### 2: Non-Deterministic caching
 Open the "SpeedingService" class and search for the "getTotal".
-You see there's basicly no logic inside, it's just a passthrough from our repository.
+You see there's basically no logic inside, it's just a pass-through from our repository.
 This is an ideal place to do some caching!
 For this method we are going to use the Non-Deterministic caching strategy.
-In a nutchel: chech the cach if we have the required info, if not fetch it and store it and return the info.
+In a nutshell: check the cache if we have the required info, if not fetch it, store it and return the info.
 Change the "getTotal" method to:

     @Override